hashicorp/vscode-terraform/README.md

 - **Step 2:** Install the [Terraform Extension for VS Code](https://marketplace.visualstudio.com/items?itemName=HashiCorp.terraform).

-- **Step 3:** To activate the extension, open any folder or VS Code workspace containing Terraform, Terraform Stacks or Terraform Search files.
+- **Step 3:** To activate the extension, open any folder or VS Code workspace containing Terraform, Terraform Stacks, Terraform Search or Terraform Policy files.
 Once activated, the Terraform language indicator will appear in the bottom right corner of the window.

 New to Terraform?
 Read the [Terraform Learning guides](https://learn.hashicorp.com/terraform)